We're here to help others create an enduring legacy of ngā taonga tuku iho for their own whānau

 Achieving tino rangatiratanga in ngā mahi a te whare pora

-Our goal is to enable those who learn with us to become highly skilled, knowledgeable and capable weavers
+Our goal is to enable those who learn with us to become highly skilled and knowledgeable weavers.

 Why This Matters